Is Baja California in Mexico or USA?

 Personal travel insurance in not required in Baja, but it’s a good idea to get one ahead of your trip.
 Travel Insurance Master will cover you in case of hospital visits, missed flights, lost or stolen belongings and other accidents that could happen on the road.

-Do I need a car insurance to drive in Mexico?
+Do I need a car insurance in Baja?

 A Mexico car insurance is required for ALL vehicles entering the country.
 Note that your US insurance will not be valid in Mexico.
 Baja Bound Mexican Insurance is a popular website to find insurance for your car, RV, boat, motorcycles and other types of transportation.